Types of fishing and bait

 The possession and use of dead bait fish (including shrimp) is permitted, but only in certain zones during winter fishing periods.

-See the section entitled Particular rules for each zone to see, in your zone:
+See the section entitled Fishing zones to see, in your zone:

 - whether or not you may possess or use dead bait fish;